Rally for the Orient / Judgement Day 3 / Wages

 LOFT has therefore organised a rally to allow supporters to come together on that day and send a collective message of hope for the future.
 Whether Francesco Becchetti remains in charge of the club by then or not – and the future remains in limbo as things stand – we want to send a clear message from all Orient fans:

 Namely, that this does not mark the end of Leyton Orient at Brisbane Road.
 That we, the fans, will not let our football club die.
 And that no matter what the inaction of the football authorities in what is happening at Leyton Orient, this club will go on and recover because it is the fans' club.

 Leyton MP (and LOFT external director) John Cryer will be there to talk about his attempts to secure Parliamentary debate over the lack of football governance that has allowed owners like Becchetti to remain in place.
-We will also be joined by Cllr Chris Robbins, Leader of Waltham Forest Council, who has also been very supportive of our efforts to secure a change of club ownership.
+We will also be joined by incoming Waltham Forest council leader Cllr Claire Coghill, who has kindly stood in for current leader Chris Robbins who now can't make it - Chris has also been very supportive of our efforts to secure a change of club ownership.

 We also hope to have some live music for you, and the Leyton Food Market will be open alongside for food and drink.
 The rally should last no more than 30-60 minutes so we hope to see as many O’s fans as possible!

 The last day of the season, Saturday 6 May, sees Leyton Orient travel to Blackpool.
 Our friends at the Blackpool Supporters' Trust, together with the Football Supporters' Federation, are hosting a day of action against the game's unpopular owners.